KooEeVee/signal-processing/README.md

 To open the UI in the browser, go to src folder and type (console): poetry run python app.py

 Features:
-- choose the test signal with or without noise
+- choose the test signal with or without noise (UPDATE 12.10. more signals available, also wav files)
-- plot the test signal in time-domain or frequency domain
+- plot the test signal in time-domain or frequency-domain
-- detect the pitch from the test signal (Hz or note) - correct values for test signal are 440Hz and A4
+- detect the pitch from the test signal (Hz or note) - correct values for test signal are 440Hz and A4 (UPDATE 12.10. correct values are described in the UI)

 Documentation work is in progress, but you can run the tests typing: poetry run pytest -v.